7 Best Dental Plans for Seniors | Affordable Dental Care for Seniors

 Many dental practices will offer a senior discount to patients over age 65.
 Particularly if they are paying cash.
 Other offices will also offer a flat discount if you’re paying cash for services, regardless of your age (so if you haven’t reached retirement yet but still want to pay cash for your treatment, you may be able to get 5% to 15% off of your dental bill.)

 Those of us who live close to dental schools are in luck.
 You can receive exceptionally great dental care—including dentures, dental implants, crowns, and extractions—at a significantly discounted rate compared to traditional dental practices.
 University students are supervised by experienced doctors and specialists, ensuring your safety and an extremely high quality of care.
-The only downside is you might have to wait a little longer than you’re used to, to get a dental appointment (and the visits tend to take a bit more time.)
+The only downside is you might have to wait a little longer than you’re used to, to get a dental appointment (and the routine dental care visits tend to take a bit more time.)

 If you’re on a restricted or fixed income, it doesn’t hurt to call around to various dental practices to see if pricing is lower at one than another.
 But you’ll probably have to go in for an exam to get a treatment plan—then get a second or third opinion the same way—since dentists can’t diagnose or treatment plan specific needs without seeing you in person.
 If one dentist has a more conservative treatment approach than another dentist in town, the only way you’ll know how much they charge is to have them literally look into your mouth and at your current X-rays.
 Even if you’re getting dentures or having a tooth pulled.
 A phone call may give you a general price range, but it won’t be a fixed quote, so don’t hold your breath.